WLAN-Pi/wlanpihotspot/README.md

 ## Installation

+The install/upgrade process is relatively easy.
+We simply connect the WLANPi to the Internet and pull the latest files from our GitHub repository.
+Note that you will lose any customizations you previously applied (e.g. SSID name changes etc.), so back up any config files you need before doing this.

 To install (or upgrade) the required files, connect your WLANPi to a network so that it has Internet access.
-Then SSH to your WLANPi and execute the following commands on the CLI of the WLANP (make sure you copy & paste each command individually, as you will be prompted to enter a password at some point - use your wlanpi user password):
+Then SSH to your WLANPi and execute the following commands on the CLI of the WLANPi (make sure you copy & paste each command individually, as you will be prompted to enter a password at some point - use your wlanpi user password):

 ```
 # Copy & paste these one at a time - you will likely need to enter your password at least once
+# You will lose any customizations you previously applied, so back up any config files
+# you need before doing this.
 cd /etc
 sudo rm -r ./wlanpihotspot
 sudo git clone https://github.com/WLAN-Pi/wlanpihotspot.git
 sudo sh /etc/wlanpihotspot/set_file_permissions.sh
 ```

 Installation should now be now complete.
-If you are using the native WLANPi front panel menu system to flip modes and activate the hotspot(which is available from image ver v1.7 & highly recommended!), you do not need to do anything else.
+If you are using the native WLANPi front panel menu system to flip modes and activate the hotspot(which is available from image ver v1.7 & highly recommended!).

 ## Configurations Options